2020-21 Safeguarding Arrangements Scheme

 - How further instances of contamination will be prevented.

-As part of the documentary requirements, prospective applicants can also provide photos/images to support the information provided as part of their application.
+Prospective applicants may also wish to provide photos/images to support any documentary evidence supplied as part of their application.

 When do safeguarding arrangements apply?